2022 EXHIBITIONS + PUBLIC ART

 TOM BASS SCULPTURE PRIZE 2020

-Juniper Hall Paddington 6 – 20 March 2020
+Juniper Hall Paddington Sydney NSW 6 – 20 March 2020

 Nuha Saad was selected as a finalist in the Tom Bass sculpture prize, the exhibition was held at Juniper Hall Paddington 6 – 20 March 2020.